Europe to miss bank rules deadline after EU talks postponed

 A spokesman for the EU's Cypriot presidency said that it had not been possible to schedule negotiations for Tuesday and further talks to broker a deal will be held under the Irish presidency, which begins on January 1.

-The EU joins another major banking center, the United States, in delaying the introduction of the Basel rules.
+The EU joins another major banking centre, the United States, in delaying the introduction of the Basel rules.

 Last week's talks proposed a compromise whereby bankers' bonuses would be capped at no more than twice the level of their salaries.